zedlopez/ifm/The Recipe Book.md

 ^^{understanding}^^{understanding: conditionally}^^{understanding: limiting cases where understand rules apply}^^{conditions: for (understand)+sourcepart+}^^{publicly-named / privately-named (object)+adj+} ^^{privately-named / publicly-named (object)+adj+}^^{item described (- object)+glob+}^^{plurals: defining}^^{defining: plurals}^^{English: defining plural forms}^^{pronouns: setting pronouns}^^{(IT), in player commands+commandpart+} ^^{pronouns: (IT), in player commands+commandpart+}^^{(THEM), in player commands+commandpart+} ^^{pronouns: (THEM), in player commands+commandpart+}^^{(HIM), in player commands+commandpart+} ^^{pronouns: (HIM/HER), in player commands+commandpart+}^^{(HER), in player commands+commandpart+}^^{use options: catalogue: |dictionary resolution} ^^{dictionary resolution+useopt+}
 Making the printed text adapt to circumstances only makes half of the conversation graceful: the other half is to allow the player's commands to have a similar freedom.
 The things the player can refer to should always respond to the names which would seem natural to the player.
 Inform provides a variety of techniques for understanding words always, or only under certain conditions; and, if need be, we can also get direct access to what the player has typed in order to examine it with regular expressions.
 (This last resort is rarely necessary.)

-[First Name Basis] shows how to assign names to things or to kinds of thing–if, for instance, we want the player to be able to refer to any man as "man" or "gentleman":
+[First Name Basis] shows how to assign names to things or to kinds of thing–if, for instance, we want the player to be able to refer to any man as ``MAN`` or ``GENTLEMAN``:

 	Understand "man" or "gentleman" as a man.